FAQ About Recent Events at Kickstarter

 Share this post

-If an election is called, Kickstarter’s leadership will do all we can to ensure that it is carried out in a fair and fully democratic way.
-And if a majority of the staff in an appropriate bargaining unit votes in favor of a union, we will fully respect that choice and negotiate in good faith toward a collective bargaining agreement.
+If a majority of the staff in an appropriate bargaining unit votes in favor of a union, we will fully respect that choice and negotiate in good faith toward a collective bargaining agreement.

 What does Kickstarter’s leadership think about the idea of a union at the company?